RevantOrg/Revant/README.md

 ## Input data

-All input and intermediate files used by REVANT are currently human-readable text files: this helps with debugging, and is easy to drop in the future in the unlikely case IO is a bottleneck.
+All input and intermediate files used by REVANT are currently human-readable text files: this helps with debugging, and is easy to drop in the future in the unlikely case IO becomes a bottleneck.

 To set up a new project, create a new emtpy directory and put the following text files in a subdirectory called `input`.